 The main question that still remains unanswered to the families of the victims, is how the four nurses aides could have engaged in such aggressive assault and battery for four to six months, without anyone hearing the abuse of the residents or finding out about the violence.

 In the ongoing lawsuits for the former teenage nursing aides, two of the four cases were handled in juvenile court, but the other two nursing assistants face adult charges next month, when the trials are reportedly scheduled to take place in Freeborn County District Court.

 It is a violation of State and Federal law for any person including nursing staff, visitors, family members or guardians to neglect or abuse a resident.
 If a Maryland nursing home resident becomes injured or dies because the nursing home neglected to protect the health and safety of the resident, the nursing home could be held liable for Maryland nursing home negligence or wrongful death.
-Our attorneys at Lebowitz and Mzhen, LLC represent victims and their families who wish to recover personal injury compensation from nursing home negligence and harm.
+Our attorneys at Lebowitz and Mzhen Personal Injury Lawyers represent victims and their families who wish to recover personal injury compensation from nursing home negligence and harm.
 Contact us today.

 Another Lawsuit in Albert Lea Elder Abuse Case, Globe Gazette, June 17, 2010